ory/hydra/docs/docs/cli/hydra-janitor.md

 Janitor can be used in several ways.

 1. By passing the database connection string (DSN) as an argument Pass the database url (dsn) as an argument to janitor.
-E.g. janitor <database-url>
+E.g. janitor &lt;database-url&gt;

-2. By passing the DSN as an environment variable export DSN=... janitor -e
+2. By passing the DSN as an environment variable

+        export DSN=...
+        janitor -e

 3. By passing a configuration file containing the DSN janitor -c /path/to/conf.yml

-4. Extra _optional_ parameters can also be added such as janitor <database-url>
+4. Extra _optional_ parameters can also be added such as

-   --keep-if-younger 23h --access-lifespan 1h --refresh-lifespan 40h
+        janitor --keep-if-younger 23h --access-lifespan 1h --refresh-lifespan 40h --consent-request-lifespan 10m &lt;database-url&gt;
-   --consent-request-lifespan 10m

-5. Running only a certain cleanup janitor <database-url> --tokens
+5. Running only a certain cleanup

+        janitor --tokens &lt;database-url&gt;

     or

-janitor <database-url> --requests
+        janitor --requests &lt;database-url&gt;

     or both

-janitor <database-url> --tokens --requests
+        janitor --tokens --requests &lt;database-url&gt;

 ```
-hydra janitor <database-url> [flags]
+hydra janitor [&lt;database-url&gt;] [flags]
 ```

 ### Options